architecture

 your vault stays the center

 Everyday chat is local-first.
 The app prefers your installed Claude Code or Codex CLI, injects the bundled twin MCP server, and streams the reply into Twin—no Claude Desktop window required for typing in the app.
+When an Obsidian vault is configured, that vault is the notes root for retrieval and MCP tools; the fallback ~/twin-brain tree is only used when there is no vault.
 Provider API keys are optional: use them for custom sprites, chat backgrounds, and (if you skip the CLI) in-app chat over HTTPS to Anthropic, OpenAI, or Gemini.

 system map